dcavar/quantum-ai-nlp/README.md

-# Quantum Computing in the contenxt of AI and Natural Language Processing (NLP)
+# Quantum Computing in the context of AI and Natural Language Processing (NLP)

 (C) 2021 by [Damir Cavar]